 The environmental impact of our business is monitored along with our impact on and commitment to the community and our clients, who increasingly look for suppliers and supply chains with strong ethical values.

-The business seeks feedback from clients and has a process in place to share this feedback with the senior management team and will report on the feedback received and action being taken as a result in the annual report.
+The business seeks feedback from clients and has a process in place to share this feedback with the senior management team.
+The Directors include an Environment, Social and Governance Report within the Annual Report.

 The Board meets regularly during which business and other risks are assessed.
-Risk factors are described in Part II of the Admission Document.
+The principal risks and uncertainties facing the Group are described in the Annual Report.

 The Non-Executive Chairman, David Nicholl, with the full support of the rest of the Board, is responsible for ensuring the Group maintains the highest standards of corporate governance.
 The Executive Directors are responsible for implementing the Board’s strategy.